carpentries/instructor-training/_extras/guide.md

 * If there is time (4 people or less) you can do feedback entirely verbally, or have them issue verbal feedback after writing notes in the etherpad.
 If you do this, suggest having presenter give their own feedback, then other learners, then Trainer can summarize/disagree/add/emphasize as needed.
+* I take notes on physical paper during each demo with points I think need to be made, then mark things off as others mention them in their feedback.
+Usually, the trainees catch most of the things I wanted to mention, and I can choose just one or two things to comment on.
+(EB)

 Suggested points to make during wrap-up:
 * Thank you for your excellent feedback!
 Instructors like you help to make this community what it is.